FindMySchool LogoFindMySchool

 This section uses FindMySchool rankings based on official performance data.
 External sources do not override these metrics.

-In 2024, 70.33% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average was 62%.
-At the higher standard, 23.67% achieved greater depth across reading, writing and mathematics, compared with an England average of 8%.
-Reading, maths and grammar, punctuation and spelling scaled scores were 103, 102 and 104 respectively.
+In the current 2024-25 / 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% achieved greater depth across reading, writing and mathematics.
+Reading, maths and grammar, punctuation and spelling scaled scores were 105, 101 and 104 respectively.

 Rankings provide further context.
-The school is ranked 11,122nd in England for primary outcomes (FindMySchool ranking), and 215th within Birmingham.
-That places primary performance below England average overall when viewed through the national ranking lens, even though the combined expected standard figure sits above the England benchmark.
+The school is ranked 14,640th in England overall for primary outcomes (FindMySchool ranking), and 284th within Birmingham.
+Its academic rank is 10,066th in England.
 Parents should read that as a sign of variability across the full primary data picture, rather than a single consistent story.

 At GCSE, the headline performance indicators are weaker.
-The Attainment 8 score is 29.8, compared with an England average of 45.9.
-Progress 8 is -0.83, indicating pupils make substantially below-average progress from their starting points compared with similar pupils nationally.
-Average EBacc APS is 2.47, below the England average of 4.08.
+The Attainment 8 score is 34.1 and Progress 8 is -0.83, indicating pupils make substantially below-average progress from their starting points compared with similar pupils nationally.
+Average EBacc APS is 2.9.

 The key practical implication is that families should think in phases.
 For a child joining in Reception, the primary picture looks materially stronger than the secondary outcomes suggest.
 For a child joining in Year 7, the improvement trajectory and curriculum stability in the secondary phase becomes the decisive question.